I’m pretty sure I first saw this in the book “Pursuit of Holiness” by Jerry Bridges.

 I have friends who cannot go out on certain nights of the week because they have to

-stay home and watch their favorite TV show.
+stay home and watch their favourite TV show.

 Be honest, that’s addiction.